Always Have a Plan B — plan Bush

 Business managers, owners and employees might not currently be on the same intrapreneurship page for a variety of reasons.
 Perhaps they just “don’t get it.”
-For anyone still wondering what role intrapreneurs and intrapreneurship could play in their business life, here are four relatively-easy steps to follow:
+For anyone still wondering what role intrapreneurs and intrapreneurship could play in their business life, here are three relatively-easy steps to follow:

 • Read “Intrapreneurship: Ignite Innovation!” (a 130-page book by Howard E. Haller).

 • Watch “TiEcon 2013 Women - Women Intrapreneurs” (a 25-minute video also shown here).